CIS Controls Framework (Center for Internet Security)

 The growth brought by the digital transformation makes it almost impossible for organizations to secure these devices with legacy architectures.
 The challenge is that too many tools exist in separate and incomplete security stacks.
 In addition, security policies are often misaligned between these varying security stacks.
 As a result, while the digital transformation has been significant for enterprises, it has also introduced many new network vulnerabilities for threat actors to compromise.

 CISOs are struggling to protect their organizations.
 The CIS Controls Framework provides the guidance and scale they need to scale up more effective protection.
 In addition, they need to move quickly to protect their enterprise’s brand and reputation.
-As a result, using and adopting CIS CSC will bring compelling value to most commercial and government organizations.
+As a result, CIS compliance will bring compelling value to most commercial and government organizations.

 Want to learn more?
 Check out our FREE Bugcrowd University to sharpen your hacking skills.